Skip to contents

 gisco_set_cache_dir(my_cache)

-#> To install your `cache_dir` path for use in future sessions run this function with `install = TRUE`.
+#> To install your `cache_dir` path for future sessions, run this function with `install` = TRUE.

 identical(my_cache, gisco_detect_cache_dir())